PRIORITIES AND PROJECTS FOR 2023

 Goals of the Youth Commission include greater interaction with the UIAA member associations and the creation of more youth camps across the world and under the UIAA umbrella.

 The Commission recently created an Innovation Panel led by experts from different countries with the focus of establishing the criteria for future UIAA youth events.
 This includes course certificates, a more developed syllabus and a greater integration with training practices.

 Seven camps are already planned for 2023 and UIAA member associations are encouraged to register details of more camps as well as encourage youth experts to join the Commission’s Innovation Panel.

 During the GA, members of the working group alongside an athlete representative provided an update on priorities.
-While working on a long-term basis with the IOC on Olympic recognition for the sport remains a core objective, more immediate tasks include: expanding the quality and competitions in the UIAA Ice Climbing World Tour (the 2023 calendar can be viewed here); inviting greater feedback and support from athletes including an athlete representative from each competing federation; improving the quantity of ice on competition structures and in a sustainable way; focusing on an even more professional approach for competitions including support for officials and organisers; making the sport more visually appealing; and developing youth programmes and youth climbing.
+While working on a long-term basis with the IOC on entry into the Olympic competiton programme remains a core objective, more immediate tasks include: expanding the quality and competitions in the UIAA Ice Climbing World Tour (the 2023 calendar can be viewed here); inviting greater feedback and support from athletes including an athlete representative from each competing federation; improving the quantity of ice on competition structures and in a sustainable way; focusing on an even more professional approach for competitions including support for officials and organisers; making the sport more visually appealing; and developing youth programmes and youth climbing.
 Best practice case studies will also be created to support the development of the sport and infrastructure in different countries.

 The Anti-Doping Commission, led by Marija Andjelkovic (Serbia, PSS), was not in attendance at the GA.
 The Commission continues to provide valuable support to the UIAA particularly in the area of competition sport.
 The Commission manages in and out of competition testing and ensures full appliance of the WADA Anti-Doping Code throughout the UIAA Ice Climbing World Tour.
 The Commission also provides a similar level of support to UIAA Unit Member, the International Skyrunning Federation.